-By building in a source of pre-financing, shifting risk to actors outside the public sector and creating incentives to focus on development outcomes, DIBs address a number of issues associated with existing results-based approaches.
+By building in a source of pre-financing, shifting risk to actors outside the public sector and creating incentives to focus on development outcomes, DIBs address a number of issues associated with existing results-based approaches (Box 1 compares the features of Development Impact Bonds with other examples of results-based funding approaches.)
 They also have enormous potential to serve as a platform for development cooperation - an instrument that brings together the best of the private sector, civil society organisations, governments and donors and provides a way to enhance coordination among them.

-The value of DIBs over alternative results-based funding approaches can be classified into these three key categories: access to finance, incentives effectively to deliver results and a platform for development cooperation.
+The value of DIBs over alternative results-based funding approaches can be classified into three key categories: access to finance, incentives effectively to deliver results and a platform for development cooperation.